Learning to Retrieve User History and Generate User Profiles for Personalized Persuasiveness Prediction: Conclusion

 \section{Conclusion}

 We introduce a trainable user profiling framework that captures persuasion-relevant user factors.
-Experiments on the CMV dataset show that our approach consistently outperforms baselines by constructing context-dependent profiles tailored to the downstream predictor.
-By learning to retrieve and construct task-oriented user profiles, our framework enables scalable, context-sensitive personalization without retraining predictors or requiring extensive user annotations, making it practical for real-world decision-support systems such as conversational agents, recommendation, and coaching.
+Experiments on the CMV dataset show that our approach consistently outperforms baselines by constructing context-dependent profiles tailored to the downstream predictor, with consistent gains also observed on OpinionQA and PRISM.
+By learning to retrieve and construct task-oriented user profiles, our framework enables scalable, context-sensitive personalization without retraining predictors or requiring extensive user annotations, at 6--13× lower inference cost than full-history summarization baselines, making it practical for real-world decision-support systems such as conversational agents, recommendation, and coaching.